How To Make the Most of San Antonio Restaurant Week – 10 Tips!

 Take advantage of the lunch options.
 Many of the restaurants that offer both lunch and dinner prix fixe menus during restaurant week will either have the exact same menu for both meals or nearly exact, yet lunch prices will be considerably more affordable than the evening menu prices.

-This has been the case for popular restaurants in the past such as Dough, Jardin, and Range.
+This has been the case for popular restaurants in the past such as Ladino, Jardin, and Little Em's Oyster Bar.
 Utilize lunch to save a little money, while holding dinner times for some of the more expensive options.

 Do the math and don’t just assume you’re getting a good deal.
-It’s easy to get all starry-eyed when you see that you can get a full three-course meal at a fine dining establishment like Up Scale or Kirby’s Steakhouse and just assume that you’re making out like a bandit.
+It’s easy to get all starry-eyed when you see that you can get a full three-course meal at a fine dining establishment like Nineteen Hyaku or Range and just assume that you’re making out like a bandit.
 But keep in mind that restaurants will sometimes compensate for this profit loss by decreasing the quantity of food they serve in each course.

 This happened to us when we discovered that an appetizer at a particular restaurant for its restaurant week menu was exactly half the amount of food it would have been had we ordered the same appetizer from their standard menu.
 While this isn’t always the case, just remember that you tend to get what you pay for and if you are paying less, you may just get less.